-The Pico Youth and Family Center (PYFC) recently partnered with the Plastic Oceans Foundation (Plastic Oceans) to organize a rally and lobbying effort for a single-use plastic straw ban in Santa Monica, California.
+The Pico Youth and Family Center (PYFC) recently partnered with the Plastic Oceans International (Plastic Oceans) to organize a rally and lobbying effort for a single-use plastic straw ban in Santa Monica, California.

 With the guidance of Plastic Oceans, and with inspiration from the recent single-use plastic ban in Malibu, students from PYFC are taking great measures to ensure that Santa Monica will follow suite by banning plastic straws within the city.
 Efforts have included: